pascalvanluit/Research-Archive/README.md

-# Research-Archive
-Research Archive for Research Master Thesis
+# Research Archive for Research Master Thesis

 This is the Research Archive for my Research Master Thesis titled:
 Improving Generalizability of Structural Equation Models through Cross-Validated Model Modifications